qiime2/docs/source/tutorials/longitudinal.rst

 Second, control charts display the mean value of "metric" at each "state".
 The first plot shown contains all samples, categorized by group (as defined by ``group-column``); the following plots show each individual group, in order to show their individual control characteristics as described in the rest of this paragraph.
 The mean for all samples in each plot is shown as a black line.
 The "control limits", 3 standard deviations above and below the mean, are shown as dashed lines.
 The "warning limits", 2 standard deviations above and below the mean, are shown as dotted lines.
 The idea behind this plot is to show how a variable is changing over time (or a gradient) in relation to the mean.
 Large departures from the mean values can cross the warning/control limits, indicating a major disruption at that state; for example, antibiotic use or other disturbances impacting diversity could be tracked with these plots.

+Longitudinal values for each individual can also be plotted as spaghetti plots by setting the ``spaghetti`` parameter to "yes" or "mean".
+If replicate samples are collected from an individual at any time point, "yes" causes replicates for each value to be plotted; "mean" plots the mean value for that individual at that time point.

-This visualizer currently only generates control charts, which are a useful **qualitative** approach for visually identifying abnormal time points; accompanying statistical tests may be added in future releases.
+This visualizer currently only generates control and spaghetti charts, which are a useful **qualitative** approach for visually identifying abnormal time points; accompanying statistical tests may be added in future releases.

 First differencing to track rate of change